mchung/heroku-buildpack-wordpress/README.markdown

 ```
 > Don't have the Heroku Toolbelt installed?
 Follow these [quickstart instructions](https://devcenter.heroku.com/articles/quickstart).
 Takes about 2 minutes.

-Deploy your Wordpress site to Heroku
+Deploy your Wordpress site to Heroku.
 ```bash
 $ git push heroku master
 ...